-We are a ‘You Can Do It’ school – using this framework as a basis for student wellbeing.
+We are a Make Jesus Real school – using this framework as a basis for student wellbeing.
 Within this framework the students are explicitly taught Positive Behaviours for Learning (PBL).
 Each class is engaged in practical learning which teaches students strategies to help them cope with the complexity of their everyday lives and learn how to cope when they experience sadness, difficulties, frustrations and challenging times.

 Where a need for specific assistance is identified, St Joseph’s offers the services of a School Counsellor.
 The school counsellor attends the school once a fortnight and is part of the school landscape when it comes to operating in a sincere and non-intrusive manner.

 When students enrol at St Joseph’s in Kindergarten, they are supported in their transition by a buddy allocated to them from the following year’s Stage 3 class (Year 5/6).
-These buddies work throughout the year within the ‘Early Starters Programme’ to help the new Kindergarten students learn the routines of the school and settle into the life of a “big schooler”.
+These buddies work throughout the year within the ‘Transition to School’ to help the new Kindergarten students learn the routines of the school and settle into the life of a “big schooler”.

 Community Days are essential for providing students with a sense of belonging, which is so important in building personal wellbeing.